Haney retains WBC lightweight belt in decision over Kambosos

 “I take my hat off to him, he’s a true warrior.
 Even though he got disrespectful, I stayed a gentleman,” Haney said.
 “A lot of these so-called champions wouldn’t give me my shot, but George has.”

-Kambosos, 28, held the WBO, WBA, and IBF lightweight titles heading into the fight.
-Those now belong to Haney.

-Kambosos’ unbeaten pro career record has ended — he’s 20-1 with 10 KOs.
-Kambosos won all three of his world titles when he beat Teofimo Lopez in 2019.
+Kambosos’ unbeaten pro career record has ended — he’s now 20-1 with 10 KOs.
+The U.S.-based Kambosos won all three of his world titles when he beat Teofimo Lopez in 2019.

-“It’s amazing for the sport and the country,” Kambosos said after handing over his belts to Haney.
-“I wanted to take the hardest test and I will give him full respect after his victory.
-Let him have his time.”

-While Kambosos landed the heavier blows throughout the 12-round contest, Haney peppered the home hope with left jabs to win over the judges.

 More AP boxing: https://apnews.com/hub/boxing and https://twitter.com/AP_Sports